marcschul/swiperz/README.md

 ==
 - Connect 4 in a row, column or diagonally to win!
 - Game will declare a tie if no spaces left
+- Each player takes turns placing a block on either side of the board

 To-Do List
 ==